Colorado local news is at a 'crossroads,' finds new report

 For the past five years, Colorado Media Project, which underwrites this newsletter, has been a funder, catalyst, and advocate for independent local news as a public good by “investing in capacity-building for Colorado’s newsrooms at the organizational and ecosystem levels.”

-This past week, as COLab’s released its “State of Ness: Colorado” assessment, CMP published what it called a “sobering new report” by Impact Architects that conducted an external evaluation of CMP’s grant-making over the years.
+This past week, as COLab’s released its “State of News: Colorado” assessment, CMP published what it called a “sobering new report” by Impact Architects that conducted an external evaluation of CMP’s grant-making over the years.

 From the CMP announcement: